Safe and Human-Like Autonomous Driving: A Predictor-Corrector Potential Game Approach: Introduction

 To summarize, this PCPG framework inherits the appealing properties of game-theoretic approaches, including human-like reasoning and explicit agent interaction characterization, {and} addresses the computational scalability and lack of information challenges, improving the practicability and reliability of applying game-theoretic approaches to autonomous driving.

 This paper is organized as follows.
 Section \ref{preliminary} introduces preliminaries to facilitate the analysis in this paper.
-Section \ref{problem_formulation} formulates the decision-making in autonomous driving as a receding-horizon multi-player game.
-Section \ref{PCPG} proposes the predictor-corrector potential game.
-Section \ref{performance} analyzes the performance of the PCPG, including safety and optimality.
-Section \ref{simulation} conducts numerical studies in specific traffic scenarios, and Section \ref{conclusion} concludes the paper.
+Section \ref{problem_formulation} formulates the AV decision-making problem as a receding-horizon multi-player game problem.
+Section \ref{PCPG} proposes the PCPG.
+Section \ref{performance} analyzes the PCPG performance, including safety and optimality.
+Section \ref{simulation} conducts numerical studies in specific traffic scenarios and reports validations using a naturalistic dataset.
+Section \ref{conclusion} concludes the paper.